rafaelh/rafaelh.github.io/_posts/2026-06-03-defending-against-prompt-injection.md

 - Force **structured JSON output** so a successful injection can't talk the judge into emitting a free-form "ALL CLEAR ✅".
 - **Fail closed** on a malformed response.

-The judge is a layer, not a saviour.
+The judge is a layer, not a silver bullet.
 It catches what regex misses; it does not replace least privilege.

 ## Layer 4: Monitoring, and keeping secrets out of output and logs